Particular/docs.particular.net/transports/sql/index.md

 When an exception occurs during message handling, the transaction is already in doubt and must be rolled back.
 Failure info is stored in memory, and can't influence the next step for that message (immediate retry, delayed retry, or forward to the error queue) until the next time it is processed on that node.

 When an endpoint is scaled out to multiple endpoint instances, this means that more retries may be observed than configured, as each instance accumulates failures until a single node has observed enough retries to escalate to delayed retries.
-It's also possible for immediate retries to be observed even when [Recoverability](/nservicebus/recoverability/) is configured for zero immediate retries.
+It's also possible for immediate retries to be observed on a different instance even when [Recoverability](/nservicebus/recoverability/) is configured for zero immediate retries.

 ### ServiceControl